dvg059/json_testing/dv_json_rd_wr/readme.txt

 how to build.
 g++ dv_json_rd_wr.cpp  cjson_mngr.cpp dist/jsoncpp.cpp -Iinclude/ -odv_rd_wr_json
 --------------------------------
+Feedback

+1: He didn’t create any tool chain to build this application.
+This is different from the requirement, and he didn’t explain why.
+2: The organizing of the code is misleading, third party shouldn’t be in the ‘dist’ folder.
+3: The code itself is not clear.
+For example, no sufficient comments,

+4: mixed using of the naming conventions (snake case and camel case).
+5: The solution is not optimized, there are lots of hard coded constants without explanation.

 how to execute:
 ./dv_rd_wr_json.exe docs/input.json
         // input file is  docs/input.json, output: is def ault file MY_REPORT.TXT